 The Company is exempt from the provisions of Rule 15c3-3 under the Securities Exchange Act of 1934 in that the Company's activities are limited to those set forth in the conditions for exemption appearing in paragraph (k)(2)(ii) of the Rule.

 Note 9 - Subsequent Events

-The Company has evaluated subsequent events from December 31, 2009 through February 26, 2010, the filing date of the statement of financial condition.
+The Company evaluates subsequent events through the date on which the statement of financial condition is issued.
 The Company did not note any subsequent events requiring disclosure or adjustment to the statement of financial condition.